-- All learning will be explicit in Key Stage 1 - Learning Objectives must displayed in every lesson and clearly shared with children which must be printed off from lesson plans at 48 point and posted on whiteboards - 'Steps to Success' will be included for Mathematics and English lessons and displayed with the Learning Objective for English and Mathematics - Children will be expected to be able to talk about their learning. - Assessment for Learning strategies should be an integral part of every lesson, moving the learning on rapidly or enabling learning to be revisited. - The experiences for PE will be the same for all children in the cohort.
-Every class will have a PE lesson with a Sports Coach and an additional PE lesson planned from the expectations of the National Curriculum with a learning objective which can be shared orally with the children.
+- All learning will be explicit in Key Stage 1 - Learning Intentions must be displayed in every lesson and clearly shared with children and clearly displayed - 'Steps to Success' will be included for Mathematics and English lessons and displayed with the Learning Intentions for English and Mathematics - Children will be expected to be able to talk about their learning. - Assessment for Learning strategies should be an integral part of every lesson, moving the learning on rapidly or enabling learning to be revisited. - The experiences for PE will be the same for all children in the cohort.
+Every class will have a PE lesson with a Sports Coach and an additional PE lesson planned from the expectations of the National Curriculum with a learning intention which can be shared orally with the children.